 - You don’t.
 By submitting your TCU and/or Full Circle scholarship application, you will be considered for all the programs you are eligible for based on the information provided in your application.

 Is my school eligible?

-- If your school is a tribal college or a not-for-profit mainstream college or university, you are eligible to apply.
-If you are not sure if your school is a not-for-profit institution, you can check here.
-For-profit colleges and universities are not eligible.
+- If your school is a tribal college or a public or private (non-profit) mainstream college or university, you are eligible to apply.
+If you are not sure if your private school is a not-for-profit institution, you can check here.
+For-profit college and university students are not eligible.

 What does the application consist of?